gdubois414/lunch_learn_series/modular_dev_for_sketch.md

 * Various levels of page or section headers/titles
 * Hero copy - all levels (headline, sub-head, description)
 * Have an intro paragraph that needs to pop?
 Text style.

-## Atomic Design

-Atomic design is essentially breaking down a page to it's smallest parts.
-Here is an example:

-Full Page
-|__ Masthead
-   |__ Logo
-   |__ Navigation
-      |__ Top level items
-      |__ Dropdown
-          |__ Repeat
-   |__ Search Field
-      |__ Search Input
-      |__ Search Button

-Once we have the base theme for the page/website we should be thinking of things in terms of components - or in Sketch, symbols/text styles.

-Atomic design lets us create modular components that can be dropped inside other components/containers.
-An example would be a form.
-Your smallest components would be your form elements - inputs, submit button, dropdowns, etc. All those would make up a larger form component/symbol.
-Now we can not only drop a generic form wherever we want, but also individual form elements.

-## BEM Syntax

-One way that developers keep their CSS under control is not only by using the above techniques, but also implementing a naming syntax known as BEM.
-It stands for Block Element Modifier.

-Block is the base of the component, the outermost wrapper.
-An element is a child of the base, and a modifier is a variation of the base.
-For an example, let's take a look at a button that has an icon inside it.

-Our Block would be `.button`.
-Elements extend the block by appending two underscores to the Block.
-Our icon might have a class of `.button__icon`, and our text might have a class of `.button__text`.

-What if we have a variation of our button that is a little larger?
-That is where the Modifier comes in.
-This class name is placed at the same level that the modification is occuring.
-A Modifier extends be base by appending two dashes to the Block.
-For an overall larger button our wrapping element class would become `.button .button--large`.
-If we want just the icon bigger then our icon class becomes `.button__icon .button__icon--large`.

-This may seem like a lot of typing, but a little bit of extra work up front will prevent a lot of headaches in the future as a project grows or changes.

 ## General Naming Tips